crownbraid/drops-in-the-bucket/README.md

 # Drops In The Bucket: *a tool for gathering sounds from a distance, and stirring them together.*

 ## Synopsis
-This app provides a specific workflow for long-distance collaboration between sound artists, improvisatory musicians, field recordists, etc.
+This app provides a specific, game-like workflow for long-distance collaboration between sound artists, improvisatory musicians, field recordists, etc.

 ## How it works
 A user creates a 'room' and invites other users to join.
 Each member of a room contributes an audio recording through the app's recorder interface.
 To guide these recordings, the room's creator may specify a set of instructions or rules.